 But no longer!
 With my shiny new Arrow glue gun and the need for new Autumn decor, I set on a mission to adopt some of these baskets and give them a new life while still keep some of their original charms.

 Just a note here about choosing your tools carefully.
-I partnered with Arrow Fastener on this project specifically because they’ve proved themselves as a reliable manufacturer for nearly a century, and I have to make sure these pumpkins don’t go rolling off into the sunset.
+I partnered with Arrow Fastener on this project specifically because they’ve proved themselves as a reliable manufacturer for nearly a century.
+And I have to make sure these pumpkins don’t go rolling off into the sunset.

-How to Make the Baskets
+How to Make the DIY Pumpkin Harvest Basket

 I picked up the floral foam at the dollar store, but anything relatively sturdy and filling would work, even if it’s a smaller basket turned upside down.